protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://developers.google.com/protocol-buffers/docs/overview)).

-**protobuf.js** is a pure JavaScript implementation for node and browsers with zero dependencies.
+**protobuf.js** is a pure JavaScript implementation for node and the browser with zero dependencies.
 It efficiently encodes plain objects and custom classes and works out of the box with .proto files.

-**WARNING:** This is the development branch for protobuf.js 6, which is a complete but yet unfinished rewrite of the previous codebase.
-If you are looking for the current stable version, see the [master branch](https://github.com/dcodeIO/protobuf.js).

 Examples
 --------